longhorn/website/content/docs/1.5.0/snapshots-and-backups/scheduling-backups-and-snapshots.md

 - `name`: Name of the recurring job.
 Do not use duplicate names.
 And the length of `name` should be no more than 40 characters.

 - `task`: Type of the job.
 Longhorn supports the following:
-  - `backup`: periodically create snapshots then do backups
+  - `backup`: periodically create snapshots then do backups after cleaning up outdated snapshots
+  - `backup-force-create`: periodically create snapshots the do backups
-  - `snapshot`: periodically create snapshots
+  - `snapshot`: periodically create snapshots after cleaning up outdated snapshots
+  - `snapshot-force-create`: periodically create snapshots
   - `snapshot-cleanup`: periodically purge removable snapshots and system snapshots
     > **Note:** retain value has no effect for this task, Longhorn automatically mutates the `retain` value to 0.